Home / ORPAS Application Guide / ORPAS – McMaster University

 4. 3 unit (0.5 credit) course in humanities or social science

-Prerequisite courses must be completed by December 31, prior to the application due date in January.
+Prerequisite courses must be completed by December 31, prior to the application deadline in January.
 Courses cannot carry over into the winter term.

 Prerequisite grades below the minimum will not be accepted and will deem the application ineligible.